lionelclement/Elvex/README.md

 // present
 ### text [HEAD:cause, i:[HEAD:to_rain], ii:[HEAD:umbrella, i:[HEAD:_you]]
-S'il pleut, tu prendras un parapluie.
+*S'il pleut, tu prendras un parapluie.*
+(If it rains, you will take an umbrella.)

 // present or future & slang language
 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], language_register:slang]
-Il flotterait, tu prendrais un pépin.
+*Il flotterait, tu prendrais un pépin.*
+(If it were raining, you would take a raincoat.)

 // continuous present
 ### text [HEAD:cause, i:[PRED:rain], ii:[PRED:umbrella, i:[HEAD:_you]], tense:present, aspect:continuous]
-S'il est en train de pleuvoir, tu prendras un parapluie.
+*S'il est en train de pleuvoir, tu prendras un parapluie.*
+(If it is raining, you will take an umbrella.)

 ### text [HEAD:cause, i:[PRED:rain], ii:[PRED:umbrella, illocutionary:ask, i:[HEAD:_you]]
-S'il pleut, est-ce que tu prendras un parapluie ?
+*S'il pleut, est-ce que tu prendras un parapluie ?*
+(If it rains, will you take an umbrella?)

 //past
 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], tense:past]
-S'il avait plu, tu aurais pris un parapluie.
+*S'il avait plu, tu aurais pris un parapluie.*
+(If it had rained, you would have taken an umbrella.)

 //past & slang language
 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], tense:past, language_register:slang]
-Il aurait plu, tu aurais pris un parapluie.
+*Il aurait plu, tu aurais pris un parapluie.*
+(If it had been raining, you would have taken an umbrella.)

 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], tense:past, aspect:continuous]
-S'il était en train de pleuvoir, tu aurais pris un parapluie.
+*S'il était en train de pleuvoir, tu aurais pris un parapluie.*
+(If it were raining, you would have taken an umbrella.)

 //future
 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], tense:future]
-S'il pleuvait, tu prendrais un parapluie.
+*S'il pleuvait, tu prendrais un parapluie.*
+(If it were raining, you would take an umbrella.)

 ### text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], tense:future, aspect:continuous]
-S'il était en train de pleuvoir, tu prendrais un parapluie.
+*S'il était en train de pleuvoir, tu prendrais un parapluie.*
+(If it were raining, you would take an umbrella.)